zhaochaocs/MDS-DR/README.md

 ### Step 3.
 Model Test
-Run the trained model on MDS dataset to evaluate the importance of each document
+Run the trained model on MDS dataset to evaluate the importance of each document.
 ```shell script
 splits=( "train" "valid" "test" )
 for split in "${splits[@]}"